soasis/text/documentation/source/design/lucky 7 extensions/speed.rst

 Form: ``text_validate_decodable_as(input, encoding, state)``

 An extension point to provide faster bulk code unit validation.
-There are many tricks to speed up validationg of text using bit twiddling of the input sequence and more.
+There are many tricks to speed up validating of text using bit twiddling of the input sequence and more.

 Must return a :doc:`ztd::text::validate_result </api/validate_result>`.